 Diet and eating habits are equally, if not more, important than oral hygiene habits like brushing and flossing.
 Your child spends much more time with food and drink in their mouth than they spend with a toothbrush in their mouth.

 We like to use physical fitness as an analogy.
 We would not expect to reach a high level of physical fitness by exercising 2 minutes in the morning and 2 minutes at night.
 What we do the other 23 hours and 56 minutes plays a much larger role than the 2 minute periods at the beginning and end of the day.

 Oral hygiene is the same way.
 Brushing and flossing is important and helps but the things we expose our teeth to throughout our day are also very important in determining if we get cavities or not.

 Good snacks are snack low in carbohydrates and sugar content like:

 -Vegetables (carrot sticks, cucumber slices...)

 Its always a good idea to check nutrition labels.
-A lot of foods parents ate as children now have much more sugar than they used to years ago.
+A lot of foods parents ate as children now have much more sugar than they did years ago.

 Bad snacks are snacks high in carbohydrates and sugar content like: